Suuuuuuuus/LCWGS_pipeline/README.md

 * Preprocess and cleaness

 To Do:
-* Think how to modify `subsample.smk` so that it does not depend on `preprocess.smk` if the fastq files are already cleaned.
-* Restructure parameter specification json file for users (less priority)
-* Optimisation: codes, names, structures, separation punctures, etc
-* Rewrite the python scripts into a package and call them from the pipeline
+* Finish variant-calling
+* Restructure and optimisation

 Inputs:
 * A `config.json` file to specify sample names, etc. You should modify this file which is under directory `pipelines`
-* A `samples.tsv` file to save all sample names
+* A `samples.tsv` file to save all sample names, with optional `chip.tsv` and `samples_hc.tsv` files if those comparisons are to be performed
 * A bunch of `fastq` files
 * An index `fa` file, or several `fa` files if concatenate is set `True`
 * If k-mer analysis is to be performed, high coverage jellyfish `jf` files should be provided for classify-kmers to find errors